If you’re looking for the best place to buy cell phones in 2022, don’t make the mistake of going to the most apparent place to buy your phone.

 Finally, don’t forget to consider big sales that happen at various times throughout the year.

 The biggest sales tend to pop up on phones one generation old when a new phone comes out.
-For instance, you can probably get a good deal on the Samsung Galaxy S8 right after the Samsung Galaxy S9 comes out.
+For instance, you can probably get a good deal on the iPhone 13 right after the iPhone14 comes out.

-If you want the latest and greatest phones, wait a few months after the new version comes out and demand dies down to spot deals.
+If you want the latest and greatest phones, wait a few months after the new version debuts and demand dies down to spot deals.

 The other great time to buy a cell phone is around the holidays.
 Around Black Friday through Christmas, retailers will be offering all sorts of deals on cell phones.